The method and tips below are based on my experience potty training my daughter. Good luck!

 Additionally, attempt to take a very short outing from your house, whether it's a short walk down the street or a quick stroll down the block.

 On day 2, I actually took my daughter to Wal-Mart to pick up a few things.
-I sat her on the potty before we left, put on a pair of Gerber training pants with plastic pants on top, brought several change of clothes, and hoped for the best.
+I sat her on the potty before we left, put on a pair of Gerber training pants with plastic pants on top, brought several changes of clothes, and hoped for the best.
 I took her to the potty when we got to Wal-Mart, and took her again before we left.
-She got to experience a public toilet for the first time (and did great!) and did not have an accident at all.
+She got to experience a public toilet for the first time (she did great!) and did not have an accident at all.
 I put her on the potty as soon as we got home as well.

 A note on public toilets: I always played up and tried to make the sound of a very loud public toilet like a game or something fun to my daughter.
 Many kids get scared at how loud these toilets flush - and some parents find that covering up the sensor works well.
 However, by using public flushing sounds in a playful manner, my daughter now thinks it's funny and exciting that public toilets are so loud.